 What's the meaning of the phrase 'Chow down'?

-Sit down to eat - similar in meaning to the British term 'tuck in'.
+To chow down is to sit down to eat - similar in meaning to the British term 'tuck in'.

 What's the origin of the phrase 'Chow down'?